tveal/bash-toolkit/README.md

 ```
 addMenuItem "mainMenu" "Go to My Sub Menu" loadMenu "mySubMenu"
 ```
-Don't forget to define your new functions in `mySubMenu`:
+Don't forget to define your new functions for `mySubMenu`:
 ```
 function fancyToolFunc() {
     echo "TODO: do something fawncy here."